 The goal of a scraping treatment (also called spooning or coining) is to alleviate colds, flus, indigestion and abdominal pains, to break down scar tissue, stimulate lymph and blood circulation, boost the immune system, soothe muscle aches, and expel toxins.

-It’s thought to also combat feelings of weakness, nausea, tiredness, and joint stiffness.
+It’s thought that scraping also combats feelings of weakness, nausea, tiredness, and joint stiffness.
 In more spiritually oriented traditional practices scraping may also be used to expel harmful energies and/or spirits.

 Ched Haek (Ched Hak)

 Cupping therapy is applied by creating local suction on the skin.
 Little cups or pots of glass, bamboo, bronze, buffalo horn, or copper are placed on the skin to create a vacuum by which the skin and upper muscle layers are pulled up.
-Notably in so-called Dry Cupping, firm scraping, sliding and gliding on the skin can be applied also.
+Notably in so-called Dry Cupping, firm scraping, sliding and gliding on the skin can also be applied.

 Guasha (Gua Sha)

-The Guasha treatment is done with an oil and firmly rubbing or scraping the skin in long strokes with a blunt scraping tool, usually made of a polished stone of jade, rose quartz or marble.
-The scraped skin becomes quite red with stripes, but it’s believed that the treatment detoxifies the body by releasing unhealthy matter, while stimulating fresh oxygenated blood and Qi Life Energy to flow to the scraped areas promoting cell recovery and healing.
+The scraped skin typically becomes quite red with stripes, but it’s believed that the treatment detoxifies the body by releasing unhealthy matter, while stimulating fresh oxygenated blood and Qi Life Energy to flow to the scraped areas promoting cell recovery and healing.

 Kerokan Coin Massage is a massage technique done by firmly rubbing the edge of a coin with some oil on the outer layer of the skin.
 Usually, the coin technique is a full body treatment, but focused on the back, shoulders, and abdominal area.